adityaarun2/exploratory-data-analysis-project/README.md

 * **Null Hypothesis:** There is no significant difference between the two distributions of the column when the description is missing or not missing.
 * **Alternate Hypothesis:** There is a significant difference between the distributions of the column when the description is missing vs. when the description is not missing.

-Additionally, we will be using the **Total Variation Distance (TVD)** as our test statistic in this permutation test since we are dealing with a categorical distribution.
+Additionally, we will be using the **absolute difference of means** as our test statistic in this permutation test since we are dealing with quantitative distributions.